-You can use a Uyuni VHM to gather instances from Microsoft Azure.
+You can use a virtual host manager (VHM) to gather instances from Microsoft Azure.

 The VHM allows Uyuni to obtain and report information about your virtual machines.
-For more information on VHMs, see [ Client-configuration > Vhm > ].
+For more information on VHMs, see [Client-configuration > Vhm >].

 Create an Azure VHM